To apply to PFAN's continuous call for proposals, click here.

 How Does PFAN Work?

 Any entrepreneur wishing to launch or scale up a climate adaptation or clean energy project in a low- or middle-income country, and looking for investment of up to USD 50 million, is welcome to send in a proposal to PFAN.
-We are currently accepting submission from Asia and Sub-Saharan Africa; for other regions please keep an eye on the PFAN website to learn about upcoming calls for proposal.
+Our Call for Proposals is always open, and you may submit at any time.
 Proposals must be submitted online, through PFAN’s custom-built project management system.
+Click here to submit a proposal now.

 Each proposal is reviewed by a minimum of two expert evaluators, who assess the maturity, viability and climate change mitigation potential of the project.
 Selected projects are inducted into the PFAN Project Development Pipeline.
 At this stage, they are assigned a coach, usually based in the same country.
 Coaches are selected from PFAN’s global network of clean energy and climate adaptation financing experts.